Skip to Content

 Olympic National Park’s coastal areas are really cool and unique as beaches go, and really, really great for kids.
 Despite being all the way to the west, they’re closer to Port Angeles than the Hoh Visitors’ Center.
 The closest one is an hour away and the furthest is 90 minutes.

-1. We ended our day at Second Beach, which was probably the most-unique experience of the trip.
+1. We ended our day at Second Beach, which was probably the most interesting experience of the trip.

 At the end of the trail we had to climb over stacks of huge driftwood to get to the beach.
 It was quite an adventure and Tween Traveler, who loves nothing more than climbing and scrambling, loved it.

 To the right are the rocks with all the tide pools.
-As your climbing around on the small rocks look for fish, starfish, muscles, crabs and snails.
+As you climb around on the small rocks, look for fish, starfish, anemone, muscles, crabs and snails.

-You’ll also see little white and green anemone.
-In the water the greens ones look like big blobs.
-Both kinds open when they’re underwater and close tightly when the water level drops to hold the moisture in.
+The green and white anemone open when they’re underwater and close tightly when the water level drops.
 Look for them in and out of the water to see the difference.

 Give yourselves plenty of time here because it’s the kind of thing that can keep kids and adults fascinated for a while.

-Important: The rocks are covered in barnacles that will cut your feet to bits, so sport sandals or waterproof hiking shoes are ideal.
+Important: The rocks are covered in barnacles that will cut your feet to bits, so sport sandals or waterproof hiking shoes are helpful.

-Rich and Tween Traveler managed barefoot but most people just kept their hiking boots on, which is fine as long as you manage to stay out of the water.
-This gets harder as the tide starts moving in.
+Rich and Tween Traveler managed to go barefoot, but most people just kept their hiking boots on, which is fine as long as you manage to stay out of the water.
+This gets harder if the tide starts moving in.

-Tip: Check out the NOAA Tide Tables for the area.
-Find out when low tide is and try your best to visit in between one hour before to one hour after low tide for ample tide-pool exploring.
+Tip: Check out the NOAA Tide Tables for the area to find when the beach is at low tide is and try your best to visit in between one hour before to one hour for ample tide-pool exploring.

 Should You Visit Hoh Rain Forest?